defenseunicorns/pepr-excellent-examples/README.md

 npm run test:e2e
 ```

-To run all example suites against a custom version of Pepr, specify which using the `--image` flag:
+To run all example suites against a custom version of Pepr, specify an image tag using the `--image` flag:

 ```sh
 npm run test:e2e -- --image pepr:dev